TheGameGuild/WarOfKingdoms/reevaluation.md

 4           3.4       T.4.1-T.4.5       2          0                    2                         Everything is done as is marked.

 6           3.3       TX                8          2                    6                         We've implementated new aspects like, fragments and recyclerview.

+In the raw file of githu is shown correctly